 Open by permission of the department chair to advanced students with adequate background and experience.
 Repeatable to a maximum of 3 credits.

-Hilary Dickerson, chair; Ileana Douglas, Paul McGraw, Howard Munson
+Eric Anderson, chair; Hilary Dickerson, Ileana Douglas, Paul McGraw, Howard Munson

 Departmental Office: 209 Irwin Hall; 965-6403